 Finke River to Redbank Gorge

 This first half of this difficult 15.7 mile (25.2 kilometre) overnight section meanders across low spinifex-covered hills in the dramatic shadow of Mt Sonder.
 Cross the Davenport River and climb a hill to Mt Sonder Lookout.
 From here you weave downwards through shady, tranquil Rocky Bar Gap and along Mt Sonder’s southern flank.
 Look out for the knobbly black rock that date back millions of years to when this landscape was tropical.
 Spot an array of birds as you pass through relatively dense mulga and mallee vegetation before exiting the woodlands.

 Redbank Gorge to Mt Sonder and back

-You’ll enjoy classic mountain-top glory on this 15.8 km return walk to the top of Mt Sonder.
-At 1,380 metres, it is the icon of the West McDonnell Ranges.
+You’ll enjoy classic mountain-top glory on this 9.8 mile (15.8 kilometre) return walk to the top of Mt Sonder.
+At 4528 feet (1380 metres), it is the icon of the West McDonnell Ranges.
 The climb is slow, steady and strenuous.
 But the grand, panoramic views of ranges, plains, valleys and salt lakes make it all worthwhile.
 On a clear day, you can even see out to the crater of Tnorala (Gosse Bluff).
 In September and October you’ll see Mountain Hakea covered with vibrant pink wildflowers.
 Imprint the vast desert vistas in your memory and camera on the return walk to Redbank Gorge.
 From here, you can be collected for the bumpy four wheel drive back to Alice Springs

 More Vacation Ideas